quilaquedi/word-trail/README.md

 # word-trail

-This app currently deploys to Vercel.
+This app currently deploys to [Vercel](https://vercel.com/docs), with a database hosted on [Neon](https://neon.tech/docs).
 This has implications for how to install and build the application.

 ## Installing